-Smartphone app helps mentally ill personsNovember 12th, 2012 in Psychology & Psychiatry /
+Smartphone app helps mentally ill personsNovember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 "On top of the world, or in the depths of despair" describes what doctors denote as Bipolar Disorder.
 Patients' moods change between episodes of depression and mania.
 The Cluster of Excellence "Cognitive Interaction Technology" (CITEC) at Bielefeld University presents an application at the world's largest medical fair "Medica" in Düsseldorf, Germany, from 14 to 17 November: Smartphone-embedded sensors monitor mood changes in Bipolar Disorder patients and send data to the consulting doctors.